 - Quality and operational information was used to monitor performance and drive improvement. - The service used feedback from patients combined with performance information, to drive improvement. - The provider carried out all required staff checks at the time of recruitment and all required ongoing monitoring, such as professional registration status and medical indemnity confirmation. - Individual care records were written and managed in a way that kept patients safe.
 The care records we saw showed that information needed to deliver safe care and treatment was available to relevant staff in an accessible way.
 Clear, accurate and contemporaneous patient records were kept.
 Treatment planning and treatment records were fully documented. - Staff told us they had attended regular staff meetings.
-We saw documented evidence of staff meetings, where for example, updates, incidents, patient feedback and complaints had been discussed and outcomes and learning from the meetings cascaded to staff. - Processes ensured that confidential electronic information was stored securely on computers.
+We saw documented evidence of staff meetings, where for example, updates, patient feedback and complaints had been discussed and outcomes and learning from the meetings cascaded to staff. - There were arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.
+Processes ensured that all confidential electronic information was stored securely on computers.
 All patient information kept as hard copies was stored in locked cupboards within a locked room.
 Staff demonstrated a good understanding of information governance processes. - The provider ensured document management protocols were followed, which included version control, author and review dates.